James Naismith: University of Kansas

 The University of Kansas men's basketball program officially began following Naismith's arrival in 1898, seven years after Naismith drafted the sport's first official rules.
 Naismith was not initially hired to coach basketball, but rather as a chapel director and physical-education instructor.
 In those early days, the majority of the basketball games were played against nearby YMCA teams, with YMCAs across the nation having played an integral part in the birth of basketball.
 Other common opponents were Haskell Indian Nations University and William Jewell College.
 Under Naismith, the team played only one current Big 12 school: Kansas State (once).
-Naismith is, ironically, the only coach in the program's history to have a losing record (55–60).
+Naismith is the only coach in the program's history to have a losing record (55–60).
 However, Naismith coached Forrest "Phog" Allen, his eventual successor at Kansas, who went on to join his mentor in the Naismith Memorial Basketball Hall of Fame.

 When Allen became a coach himself and told him that he was going to coach basketball at Baker University in 1904, Naismith discouraged him: "You can't coach basketball; you just play it."
 Instead, Allen embarked on a coaching career that would lead him to be known as "the Father of Basketball Coaching".
 During his time at Kansas, Allen coached Dean Smith (1952 National Championship team) and Adolph Rupp (1922 Helms Foundation National Championship team).
 Smith and Rupp have joined Naismith and Allen as members of the Basketball Hall of Fame.